Pontil Marks or Scars

 General Dating Notes: Pontil rods and the resultant pontil scars go back to antiquity, having been used for bottle making as early as Roman times (McKearin 1941).
 All of the different pontil scars noted below are usually (but not exclusively) found on American made utilitarian bottles that date to or before the American Civil War (mid-1860s or earlier).
 Pontil scars on all types of "utilitarian bottles" (discussed below) became ever increasingly unusual as the 1860s progressed and largely disappeared by the late 1860s or early 1870s as various "snap" or snap case tools dominated the task of grasping the hot bottle for finishing (click on the previous link to view the discussion on the main Bottle Bases page).

-However, the transition time for conversion from the pontil rod to the snap case was lengthy for utilitarian bottles.
+In short, it can certainly be stated that the transition time for conversion from the pontil rod to the snap case was lengthy for utilitarian bottles.
 The first use of the snap tool in the United States may have been in the late 1840s (in Europe possibly as early as the 1830s) though its use was definitely evident by at least the early to mid 1850s.
-Thus, utilitarian bottles without a pontil scar can date as early as the early 1850s (rarely earlier) and pontil scars can be found - though very infrequently - on utilitarian bottles made in the late 1860s and even early 1870s (Toulouse 1968; Newman 1970; Munsey 1970; Watson & Skrill 1971; Innes 1976; Jones 1986; Jones & Sullivan 1989; McDougall 1990; Van den Bossche 2001; empirical observations).
+Thus, utilitarian bottles without a pontil scar can date as early as the early 1850s (rarely earlier) and pontil scars can be found - though very infrequently - on utilitarian bottles made in the late 1860s and even early 1870s (Toulouse 1968; Newman 1970; Munsey 1970; McKearin 1970; Watson & Skrill 1971; Innes 1976; Jones 1986; Jones & Sullivan 1989; McDougall 1990; Pastron & Hattori 1990; Van den Bossche 2001; empirical observations).